amaljoe/songbook_flutter/README.md

 Visit the following repo for the older version made for Android which has more features at present :
 https://github.com/amaljoe/songbook_native_android

-## Additional Features (TODO) :
+## Features :
 -> List out the songs in a menu format.
 -> 'Always on screen' while opening the lyrics page.
 -> Beautiful UI animations and transitions in between screen changes.
 -> Search for songs using numbers and titles.
 -> Though the songs are in malayalam, you can search through them in manglish (Malayalam transilerated to English).
 -> In the lyrics page, swipe right or left for next and previous song respectively.

+## Additional Features (TODO) :
 -> Track the song history of user and show personlised recomendations based on the history.
 -> User can add a song to their favourites list.
 -> Individual accounts linked to google for each user to store their favourite songs and personalised recomendations.

-## AI Integrated Feature(Under Development) :
+## AI Integrated Feature (Under Development) :
 -> Auto detect a song while in church so that it can be opened even if the user doesn't know the song number or title.

 Programming languages used :